 “Teach your associates to teach themselves and in a way that you will strengthen the entire organization” – Thomas J Watson (1947)

 In today’s uncertain and rapidly changing healthcare environment, healthcare leaders are seeking to enter new geographies, start new lines of business, or even radically transform their traditional way of doing business.
-To position your healthcare organization for successful growth by optimizing the intersection of people, process, and technology, join us on July 25th for our Webinar Series event: Using People, Process & Technology to Grow Your Business.
+To position your healthcare organization for successful growth by optimizing the intersection of people, process, and technology, check out the recording of this webinar – Using People, Process & Technology to Grow Your Business – presented by our sponsor HealthEdge on July 25th of 2019.